Forricide/still-feel-alive/Chapter 5.md

 The first time she could remember really being open with someone else.

 When she was done, she looks up, meeting the woman's eyes.
-She's standing there, looking thoughtful; to her left, the strange girl is staring at the dead body.
+She's standing there, looking thoughtful; to her left, the strange girl is still staring at the dead body.

 "I see," the woman says.
 "Why don't we get you something to drink, and maybe you can tell me some more?
 About what you remember, how you got here.
 The details, if you will."